-Visit www.GoPresto.com or simply scan this QR code.
+Visit www.GoPresto.com.
 If you do not have computer access, call the Consumer Service Department at 1-800-877-0441 weekdays between 8:00 AM and 4:00 PM (Central Time).
-Please have your credit card number and expiration date ready.
-Payment options on telephone orders limited to credit card only.
+Please have your credit/debit card number and expiration date ready.
+Payment options on telephone orders limited to credit/debit cards only.